VorskiImagineering/jQuery-MediaStreamPlayer-Plugin/Architecture.md

 Pre-loads players
 Uses a MediaPlayerPool to re-use MediaPlayers as much as possible.

-### class MediaItem
+### interface MediaItem
-A MediaItem models some set of media, could be one video, could be a set of photos, could be a live video stream.
+A MediaItem interface some set of media, could be one video, could be a set of photos, could be a live video stream.
 Only useful if there is a MediaPlayer which knows how to play this MediaItem.

-### class MediaPlayer
+### interface MediaPlayer
 Knows how to play a MediaItem into a DOM element.

 A specific implementation of this exists for each video (photo, etc.) site we support.

+### interface Transition

+Does a transition between two MediaPlayers

 ### class MediaPlayerPool
  Manages a pool of MediaPlayers, up to two per media type.
 Automatically creates MediaPlayers if there are not sufficient ones.